yearofmoo-articles/AngularJS-Second-Animation-Article/README.md

 5. And finally point your browser to `http://localhost:8100/`

 ## Run Tests
-1. npm install
+1. Run `npm install`
-2. Run `./test.sh` at the root of the repo
+2. Then run `./test.sh` at the root of the repo